Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 ## 5. Can you break down the project into Epics and User Stories?

-  Yes, the project can be broken down into Epics and User Stories, as proven by this [link](https://github.com/users/Blignaut24/projects/23/views/2).
+  Yes, the project can be broken down into [Epics and User Stories](https://github.com/users/Blignaut24/projects/23/views/2).

 ## 6. Ethical or Privacy concerns?